-The service, although friendly, was agonizingly slow.
+The JAL first class service, although friendly, was agonizingly slow.
 I had already finished my first movie before I even started with the first course.
-Granted, I’d started the movie well before take-off, but there’s no reason why it should have taken so long, especially since the takeoff was uneventful with no turbulence.

 The courses continued, but I didn’t finish eating for another hour after my first course had started.

 That said, the flan-like Roppongi pudding dessert was well-worth waiting for.